HEARING DATE |

 Ref 23-1114

-ISSUE: The complainant paid a $1,538 deposit to an ATAS Partcipant to book and confirm a $17,999 cruises cheduled to due to depart on 16 November 2023.
+ISSUE: The complainant paid a $1,538 deposit to an ATAS Participant to book and confirm a $17,999 cruises sheduled to due to depart on 16 November 2023.
 At the time of booking an invoice and T&C were provided to the complainant stating that deposits paid were non-refundable.
-The complainant’s wife required specialist medical treatmentand they did not know how long it would take to get an appointment, therefore the complainant’s chose to cancel their cruise.
-The provider of the service, confirmed to the complainant that as per their terms & conditions they would be imposing only a 50% cancellation fee and the remaining 50% would be returned to the ATAS Particpant.
-The ATAS Particpant advised the complainant that as per their terms & conditions accepted and outlined on the invoice, the deposit paid to them was non-refundable and no refund would be provided.
+The complainant’s wife required specialist medical treatment and they did not know how long it would take to get an appointment, therefore the complainant’s chose to cancel their cruise.
+The provider of the service, confirmed to the complainant that as per their terms & conditions they would be imposing only a 50% cancellation fee and the remaining 50% would be returned to the ATAS Participant.
+The ATAS Participant advised the complainant that as per their terms & conditions accepted and outlined on the invoice, the deposit paid to them was non-refundable and no refund would be provided.
 The complainant was dissatisfied with this outcome and was seeking a refund of $760 from the ATAS Particpant.
 The complainant also raised concern regarding dengue fever being present in South America, the ATAS Partipcant's response was to seek advice from a Doctor.

 OUTCOME: Appeal Dismissed